 - Gravity, discovered by Newton, and yeah, fine-tune by Einstein through Relativity, where he merges acceleration + gravity through his Field Equations

-I love this well explanatory video from professor Brian P. Schmidt (50' long but worth every minute), where he gives a nice introduction to Dark Matter (slows the expansion) and Dark Energy (accelerates the expansion); it makes you wonder at the end what will win?
+I love this well explanatory video from professor Brian P. Schmidt (50' long but worth every minute), where he gives a nice introduction to Dark Matter (slows the expansion) and Dark Energy (accelerates the expansion).
+It makes you wonder at the end what will win?
 Dark Energy or Dark Matter? in any case... the future looks Dark

 - So we are basically made of random stuff!
-If we assume that the tiny quantum fluctuations was the ultimate cause that our galaxy is where it is and not a cloud of particles unable to be formed by the pull of gravity (dark matter?), then absolutely everything that happens around us is pure random, just like when you let go a glass of wine out of the table, it breaks and spill the wine totally random, just like the galaxies have been arranged in our Universe
+If we assume that the tiny quantum fluctuations was the ultimate cause that our galaxy is where it is and not a cloud of particles unable to be formed by the pull of gravity (dark matter?), then absolutely everything that happens around us is pure random, just like when you let go a glass of wine out of the table, it breaks and spill the wine totally at random, just like that the galaxies seems to have been arranged in our Universe

 Of Particular Significance, Matt Strassler; https://profmattstrassler.com/articles-and-posts/particle-physics-basics/the-known-forces-of-nature/